AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-58008-editing-the-end-date-as-empty-causes-the-schedule-update-to-disappear.md

 ---
-title: 'ACSD-58008: Editing the end date as **empty** causes the schedule update to disappear'
+title: 'ACSD-58008: Editing the end date as *empty* causes the schedule update to disappear'
 description: Apply the ACSD-58008 patch to fix the Adobe Commerce issue where editing the end date as empty causes schedule update to disappear.
-feature: User Account
+feature: Staging, Page Content
 role: Admin, Developer
 ---
-# ACSD-58008: Editing the end date as **empty** causes the schedule update to disappear
+# ACSD-58008: Editing the end date as *empty* causes the schedule update to disappear

-The ACSD-58008 patch fixes the issue where editing the end date as **empty** causes the schedule update to disappear.
+The ACSD-58008 patch fixes the issue where editing the end date as *empty* causes the schedule update to disappear.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-58008.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions